 After the 2016 election I wanted to produce nothing but angry agit-prop theater, but knew damn well it would put us under within the year.
 So, I dialed it back and made a spot for my one statement.
 The “one spot” in a season covers many types of plays I wish we were able to produce more of but that we simply can’t afford the losses on.
 People are right to call the pattern out in theaters.
 I do not not offer this as an excuse but as an explanation.

-I was loathe to virtue signal through a public statement at the start of the week positioning/defending ourselves as “good folks” nor did I want to write a check in the form of a promise that our ability can’t cash considering the continuing fallout of the closures.
+I am always loathe to virtue signal through public statements positioning/defending ourselves as “good folks” or showing off the work we do, nor do I want to write a check in the form of a promise that our ability can’t cash considering the continuing fallout of the closures.
 I also don’t want to be seen as another company who, to paraphrase ensemble member Nick Hoop, “produces a full season by Whitey McWhiterton and that August Wilson play you’ve seen 16 times in February.”

 But what can I do?
 (Stay on topic, Jenkins) A few thoughts: